 Jeffrey L. Akers, PharmD, MHA, BCPS

 Dr. Akers is a graduate of the University of Kentucky, College of Pharmacy in Lexington, Kentucky where he received a Bachelor of Science (BSPharm) in 1992 and a Doctor of Pharmacy (PharmD) with Distinction in 1993.
 In 1998, Dr. Akers graduated with a Masters in Healthcare Administration (MHA) degree from the School of Public Health at the University of North Carolina in Chapel Hill.
 In 2000, Dr. Akers became a Board Certified Pharmacotherapeutic Specialist (BCPS) as granted by the Board of Pharmacotherapeutic Specialties.
 He is currently serving as the System Director of Pharmacy for Appalachian Regional Healthcare, a 10-hospital integrated delivery system in Eastern Kentucky and Southern West Virginia.

 Dr. Akers is also active in the pharmacy profession.
 He is currently an Associate Professor of Pharmacy Practice at the University of Kentucky, College of Pharmacy.
-Dr. Akers is also a member of several professional societies including the American Society of Health System Pharmacists, American College of Clinical Pharmacists, University of Kentucky and North Carolina Alumni Chapters.
+Dr. Akers is also a member of several professional societies including the American Society of Health System Pharmacists, University of Kentucky and North Carolina Alumni Chapters.
 Dr. Akers serves as a Deacon at the First Baptist Church of Pikeville.
 He is married to Zoe Akers and has two handsome boys, Zane and Rand.